-We have six WordPress plugins are available for your use.
+We have seven WordPress plugins are available for your use.
 All are free, and all provide a unique add-in for your WordPress sites (in our humble opinion).

 Multisite Comment Display